ned-kelly/docker-voltronic-homeassistant/README.md

 # Configure the 'device=' directive (in inverter.conf) to suit for RS232 or USB..
 vi config/inverter.conf

-# Configure your MQTT server host, port, Home Assistant topic, and name of the Inverter that you want displayed in Home Assistant.
+# Configure your MQTT server's IP/Host Name, Port, Credentials, HA topic, and name of the Inverter that you want displayed in Home Assistant...
+# If your MQTT server does not need a username/password just leave these values empty.

 vi config/mqtt.json
 ```